dataunlocker/save-analytics-from-content-blockers/readme.md

 1. Run a dedicated back end (container) with proxy (NodeJS application / container in this repository) - see setup instructions below.
 2. Create forwarding rule from your front end to hit this back end.
     1. For instance, proxy all calls requesting `/gtm-proxy/*` to this back end.
-You can either strip `/gtm-proxy` in your setup or make use of `APP__STRIPPED_PATH` env variable by specifying it to `/gtm-proxy`.
+In this case you must also specify env variable `APP__STRIPPED_PATH=/gtm-proxy`.
 Ultimately, the request path `https://your-domain.com/gtm-proxy/www.google-analytics.com/analytics.js` should land as `/www.google-analytics.com/analytics.js` at the NodeJS proxy application/container (this repository), stripping `/gtm-proxy` from the URL.
     2. It is important to use your own domain, as using centralized domains might one day appear at the ad-blocking databases.
 3. **Modify your initial Google Tag Manager / Google Analytics script to request the proxied file**
     1. Replace `https://www.googletagmanager.com/gtag/js?id=UA-123456-7` there to use `https://your-domain.com/gtm-proxy/www.googletagmanager.com/gtag/js?id=UA-123456-7` (or whatever path you've set up).
 Also, mask the URL by running `npm run mask <YOUR_URL>` in this repository so that ad-blockers won't block it right away.